oddy-boop/Edusync-git/supabase/rls_policies.md

 end;
 $$;

--- Helper function to check if the current user is a registered teacher.
--- Returns true or false.
-create or replace function public.is_teacher() returns boolean language plpgsql security definer set search_path = public as $$ begin return exists (
-    select 1 from public.teachers where auth_user_id = auth.uid()
-  );
-end;
-$$;

--- Helper function to get the student_id_display for the currently logged-in student.
+-- Helper function to get the student_id_display for the currently logged-in student. create or replace function public.get_my_student_id() returns text language plpgsql
--- Returns the 10-digit student ID.
-create or replace function public.get_my_student_id() returns text language plpgsql